klouddy/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Mockito Capture Verify Arguments passed to a mock
 ---

+This post should explain how to use Mockito Capture to verigy arguments passed to a mock.

 # ArgumentCaptor

 Use this when you want to verify the values of the arguments passed to a function in your Mocked Service.
 Most of time I find myself using this for a function that has a sideeffect like persisting to a dabase or writing out to a file.
 Normally I am doing the sideffect through a service.
 So if I'm persisting the database I am using a jdbc or JPA service to do that.
 The JDBC or JPA service is what I would mock and what I would be intereste in testing.
 This seperates me from the database but gives me a clear understanding as to what is being sent.